tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 * `lastUpdatedAt` has type `String` with format `YYYY-MM-DDThh:mm:ss.SSSZ`, but to keep it simple just store it as a `String`.
 * The latest `lastUpdatedAt` should be stored **persistent**.
 When your integration is restarted or crashes, `lastUpdatedAt` should still be available.
-* If there is no order in the order body, use the same `lastUpdatedSince` in the next polling request.
+* If there is no order in the order response body, use the same `lastUpdatedSince` in the next polling request.
-* The very first time, use a date in the past, from the point you want to receive existing orders.
+* The very first time, use a date in the past, from the point you want to receive existing order responses.